jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

   (b) may use in relation to other parts of a water services delivery plan; or (c) may use when establishing, joining, or amending council-controlled organisations or joint local government arrangements that will deliver water services.
 (4) Part 4 sets out specific requirements for Watercare to be financially separate from Auckland Council, including the requirement for the Minister to appoint a Crown monitor and the requirement to have a Watercare charter.
-(5) Part 5 amends section 138 of the Water Services Act 2021 by removing the requirement for Taumata Arowai to have regard to the hierarchy of obligations contained in the National Policy Statement for Freshwater Management when making wastewater environmental performance standards.
+(5) Part 5 amends section 138 of the Water Services Act 2021 by removing the requirement for the Water Services Authority to have regard to the hierarchy of obligations contained in the National Policy Statement for Freshwater Management when making wastewater environmental performance standards.
 It also authorises, in certain circumstances, the amendment to be reversed by the Governor-General making an Order in Council.

 ### 5 Interpretation
 In this Act, unless the context otherwise requires,—